leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/inheritance.md

 {{#example_out Examples/FunctorApplicativeMonad.lean MonsterMk}}
 ```
 In addition to defining functions to extract the value of each new field, a function `{{#example_in Examples/FunctorApplicativeMonad.lean MonsterToCreature}}` is defined with type `{{#example_out Examples/FunctorApplicativeMonad.lean MonsterToCreature}}`.
 This can be used to extract the underlying creature.
+TODO show that this is not upcasting - the additional structure is lost

 Just like the `where` syntax, curly-brace notation with field names also works with structure inheritance:
 ```lean